 A combination of 8 rainforest plants which have been independently documented around the world with anti-leukemic actions* For more information on the individual ingredients in NTENSE-2, follow the links provided below to the plant database files in the Tropical Plant Database.
-Don't forget to check out the new Discussion Forums to see if anyone is talking about how they are using this natural rainforest remedy or to share your own experience with it.
 More information can also be found in the new Anti-Cancerous Guide

 Mullaca (Physalis angulata)